 The western part of the peninsula is Bugibba, which is a larger area than Qawra.
 There you have a slightly better selection of hotels, pubs and restaurants.
 The most central place is Bugibba Square (picture 4) where you also have international fast food chains like McDonald's and Pizza Hut.

 Bugibba area is popular especially among UK citizens, which guarantees a good selection of pubs where to watch football and other sports.
-Bugibba nightlife happens mainly in bars, where as Malta's top nightlife spot is Paceville in St Julian's.
+Bugibba's nightlife takes place mainly in bars, where as Malta's top nightlife spot is Paceville in St Julian's.

 Things to do in Bugibba